 If you or someone you’re with has a dental injury, it's important to get the right help.

-If the accident causes you or someone you know to be knocked out (lose consciousness) or if there is a lot of bleeding, it's important to call for emergency help.
-Otherwise, contact a dentist straight away.
-If it's outside usual opening hours, contact an out-of-hours dentist or go to the accident and emergency department at the nearest hospital.
+Call for emergency help if the person involved has been knocked out (lost consciousness) or if there’s any risk to their breathing caused by swelling and bleeding.
+Otherwise, contact a dentist straight away or, if it’s outside usual hours, contact an out-of-hours dentist or go to the accident and emergency department at the nearest hospital.

 Try to do the following if your tooth has been knocked out.